krakenjs/zoid/README.md

 It will even automatically generate React and Angular bindings, so people can drop-in your component anywhere and not worry about iframes or post-messages.

+## FAQ

+- **Do I need to use a particular framework like React to use xcomponent?**

+  No, xcomponent is framework agnostic.
+You can:

+  - Use it with vanilla javascript.
+  - Use it with any framework of your choice.
+  - Use it with React or Angular and take advantage of the automatic bindings on the parent page

+- **Why write another ui / component library?**

+  This isn't designed to replace libraries like React, which are responsible for rendering same-domain components.
+In fact, the only real rendering xcomoponent does is iframes and popups; the rest is up to you!
+You can build your components using any framework, library or pattern you want, then use xcomponent to expose your components cross-domain.
+It should play nicely with any other framework!

+- **Aren't iframes really slow?**

+  Yes, but there are a few things to bear in mind here:

+  - xcomponent isn't designed for building components for your own site.
+For that you should use native component libraries like React, which render quickly onto your page.
+Use xcomponent to share functionality with other sites, that you can't share native-javascript components with

+  - xcomponent also provides mechanisms for pre-rendering html and css into iframes and popups, so you can at least render a loading spinner, or maybe something more advanced, while the new window loads its content.

+- **I don't want to bother with popups, can I get xcomponent with just the iframe support?**

+  You can indeed.
+There's an `xcomponent.frame.js` and `xcomponent.frame.min.js` in the `dist/` folder.
+There's a lot of magic that's needed to make popups work with IE, and that's all trimmed out.

+- **Can I contribute?**

+  By all means!
+But please raise an issue first if it's more than a small change, to discuss the feasibility.